 January is National Mentoring Month

-In 2002, business leaders declared January as National Mentoring Month in an attempt to amplify the power of relationships and drive meaningful change in communities, organizations and businesses across the nation.
+In 2002, business leaders declared January as National Mentoring Month.
+This change was made in an attempt to amplify the power of relationships.
+And it was seen as necessary to drive meaningful change in communities, organizations and businesses across the nation.

 Beyond simple advocacy, mentoring.org offers a Corporate Engagement Toolkit that facilitates the establishment of workplace mentorships and extends the practice to community outreach.
-The concept is simple and covers a wide variety of initiatives that may find their way into coaching and training plans as well as marketing programs and interface with social responsibility goals for your company.
+The concept is simple and covers a wide variety of initiatives that may find their way into coaching and training plans.

 Photo by Monica Melton on Unsplash